 Performance Review Requirements

-- Performance reviews are always held on Study Day and the first day of finals.
+- Performance reviews are normally held on Study Days.

 - Sign-up sheets will be outside the Music Department Office (M201) one week prior to reviews.

 - Students who give Senior Recitals are exempt from this requirement during the semester of the recital.

 - Unless a piece was composed as unaccompanied, students are expected to perform with accompaniment.
 (Contact the Department Coordinator for contact information for the Staff accompanists.)